 Teachers and students can communicate in both the Not Yet! and For Sure! columns of the rubric before, during, and after the submission and scoring process.

-To send an individual comment, click the Paper Airplane.
+To send an individual comment, select a student name from the list and type in the comment box.
+Click the Paper Airplane when you are ready to send.
 Selecting Save, Next Student or Previous Student will send all comments that have not been individually sent.

 Students will get a teacher comment alert in their Notification Center every time their teacher leaves a comment.
 When a student selects the comment, the Rubric will open in the Table of Contents.